 As upperclassmen/women, juniors and seniors are just on the edge of their adult lives, whether they are on their way to a two-year or a four-year college, to the military, to an industry training program, or to the workplace and their first full-time job.
-They might also be considering entry into the Gig Economy (either part- or full-time) after they turn the age of 18 to earn the money they need for college and/or other life expenses.
-First-year college students are also welcome to participate in our RIPP.
+They might also be considering entry into the Gig Economy (either part- or full-time) after they turn 18 years of age to earn the money they need for college and/or other life expenses.
+First-year college students are also welcome to participate in our Rainmakers Internship Preparation Program.

-This multi-year, multi-phase informal course of study provides the curriculum, training, and mentoring necessary for our participating students (our Rainmakers Candidates) to be able to solicit, secure, and successfully complete a Rainmakers Internship.
+Participating juniors and seniors will experience a multi-year, multi-phase informal course of study provides the curriculum, training, and mentoring necessary for our participating students (our Rainmakers Candidates) to be able to seek, solicit, secure, and successfully complete a Rainmakers Internship.
+RNMKR